 State agencies electing to use SUAs for all households in place of actual utility costs can opt to make their SUA mandatory.
-By taking this option, the state opts out of the requirement to prorate SUAs for households that share living space.
+By taking this option, the State opts out of the requirement to prorate SUAs for households that share living space.
 In addition, this option requires that states use an SUA that includes the heating and cooling costs of public housing residents with shared meters that are charged only for excess utility costs.
-Nebraska currently utilizes this option with a mandatory SUA.
+Nebraska currently utilizes this option with a mandatory SUA to ensure consistency among all SNAP households responsible for utility costs.

-Treatment of Income and Deductions of Ineligible Noncitizens:
+Treatment of Income and Deductions of Ineligible Noncitizens